COVID-19 Vaccine and Hotels

-Now that a vaccine that is over 90% effective against the spread of Covid-19 is available, it will have an impact on hotel pricing.
-Not only has the Hotel Industry suffered a loss in revenue due to less travel and low occupancy levels, but hotels have most likely been forced to increase their cleaning budgets to meet the new safety standards.
-The requirement of gloves, face masks and hand sanitizers are an additional expense incurred by hotels as a response to Covid-19.
+Now that a COVID-19 vaccine that is over 90% effective is available, it will have an impact on hotel pricing.
+Not only has the Hotel Industry suffered a loss in revenue due to less travel and low occupancy levels, but hotels have most likely been forced to increase their cleaning budgets to meet the new COVID-19 safety standards.
+The requirement of gloves, face masks and hand sanitizers are an additional expense incurred by hotels as a response to COVID-19.
 Employees are required to clean more frequently, and new laundry and guest room policies have also been put in place.
-The investment in cleaning technology such as electrostatic sprayers that are effective at killing microbes and UV light technology to sterilize key cards are being used by hotels to prevent cross contamination.
+The investment in COVID-19 COVID-19 hotel cleaning technology such as electrostatic sprayers that are effective at killing microbes and UV light technology to sterilize key cards are being used by hotels to prevent cross contamination.
 Improvements in ventilation and air conditioning systems were also required in order for hotels to be operable.
 In addition to increasing their cleaning budgets, hotels are also required to leave guest rooms vacant for 24 to 72 hours prior to or after cleaning.
-These changes were necessary in order to offer a safe environment for guests and employees, but they were an additional expense for hotels that were already financially strapped by the low occupancy levels.
+These changes were necessary in order to offer a safe environment for guests and employees, but they were an additional expense for hotels that were already financially strapped.

 When Travel Increases So Will Hotel Pricing

 It has been estimated that hotels are not expected to fully recover and return to normal occupancy levels until 2023, but hotels need to rebound after almost a year of unprecedented loss in revenue.
-Many hotels have invested heavily in cleaning and contactless technology and that could be viewed as a selling point that could lead to increased pricing.
+Many hotels have invested heavily in cleaning and contactless hotel technology and that could be viewed as a selling point that could lead to increased pricing.
 Hotels can market the various cleaning enhancements made to ensure safety as a means of luring guests in, and also as a perk that could potentially drive prices up.
-Although a vaccine may not be available to all travelers until well into 2021, Americans are tired of being stuck indoors and most are anxious to plan their next vacation.
+Although a vaccine may not be available to all travelers until well into 2021, most Americans are anxious to plan their next vacation.